Nomad-Media/samples-python/content_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Creates a content group.](ref:createcontentgroup)
+> For more information about the API calls used go to [Create Content Group](https://developer.nomad-cms.com/docs/create-content-group)

 ## Add Content to Content Group